webpro/dotfiles/README.md

     git clone https://github.com/webpro/dotfiles.git
     source dotfiles/install.sh

-Run `source update.sh` to update.
+## Remote Install

+You can also install from remote without Git:

+    sh -c "`curl -fsSL https://raw.github.com/webpro/dotfiles/master/remote-install.sh`"

+This will install the dotfiles in `~/.dotfiles`.

+## Update

+Just run:

+	update

+## Reload

+You can use `reload` to "reload" the shell by sourcing `.bash_profile` again (i.e. no need to restart shell or something).

+    reload

-## OS X Defaults
+## Apply OS X Defaults

+Source `osxdefaults.sh`, e.g.:

-    source osxdefaults.sh
+    source ~/.dotfiles/osxdefaults.sh

-## Warning
+## Custom settings

-If you would use or fork this, you'll want to put at least `user.name`, `user.email` in `~/.gitconfig.user`.

-Any file in the `system/` folder will be evaluated when starting a terminal session, so that's where customizations like paths, functions, and aliases go.
+You can put your custom settings, such as Git credentials in the `system/.custom` file which will be sourced from `.bash_profile` (i.e. when opening console).
+This file is in `.gitignore`.

 ## Credits